01 of 14

 07 of 14

-This museum is so much fun!
-It's full of old-fashioned arcade games and curiosities, which still seem to charm even the most jaded of kids.
+The Musee Mechanique is so much fun!
+It's full of old-fashioned arcade games and curiosities, which you might think would be boring, but they still seem to charm even the most jaded of kids (and adults).

 08 of 14

 At the corner of Jefferson and Taylor, the sidewalk is lined with little takeaway food stands.
-They sell crab, shirmp and other seafood.
+They sell crab, shrimp and other seafood.

-Crab season usually starts in November.
-You may be able to get a fresh one then if you ask for it.
+During crab season in November, you may be able to get a fresh one then if you ask for it.
 The rest of the year, they've been frozen before cooking.

-If you buy a cooked crab on the wharf, the people at the stand will clean it for you; then you can take somewhere nearby for an impromptu picnic, to eat with that loaf of sourdough bread you just bought.Continue to 9 of 14 below.
+If you buy a cooked crab on the wharf, ask them to clean it for you; then you can take somewhere nearby for an impromptu picnic, to eat with that loaf of sourdough bread you just bought at Boudins.Continue to 9 of 14 below.

 09 of 14